DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/install-the-atlassian-sdk-on-a-linux-or-mac-system.md

     brew tap atlassian/tap
     ```

-1. Then install the SDK via the atlassian/tap using the command:
+1. Then install the SDK using the atlassian/tap command:

     ``` bash
     brew install atlassian/tap/atlassian-plugin-sdk